project-owner/Peppy.doc/Installation.md

 ```

 ###Pylirc###
-Pylirc is required to access LIRC from Python programs.
-To install Python wrapper for LIRC you should make the following steps.
+Pylirc is LIRC Python wrapper and it's required to access LIRC from Python programs.
+To install Pylirc you should complete the following steps.

 Install files required by pylirc:
 ```